innokenty/dungeon-hero/README.md

 * Java 8
 * Maven

-If you're okay with that then do the following to play the game:
+If you're okay with that, then do the following to play the game:

 1. Checkout the repo
 1. Run ```mvn clean package```